Download 4K wallpapers for your Windows PC - MSPoweruser

 Microsoft has added a new theme pack to the Microsoft Store for Windows 10 users.
-Titled Ice Crystals PREMIUM, the new theme pack contains 15 high-quality 4K wallpapers, the description of which reads as follows:
+Titled Stunning Waterfalls PREMIUM, the new theme pack contains 19 high-quality 4K wallpapers, the description of which reads as follows:

-Etch your desktop with frosty swirls and elaborate patterns in these 15 premium 4k images, free for Windows 10 Themes.
-These images are to be used as desktop wallpaper only.
+Waterfalls cascade over mountains, through forests, and onto beaches from China to Iceland in these 19 premium 4k images, free for Windows 10 Themes.

 After downloading the collection, go to Start> Settings> Personalization> Themes and click on the theme you prefer.